Jamstack Won't Replace WordPress

 Serving Dynamic Content

-What is the purpose of serving dynamic content?
-Let’s say that you want to create a website with a personalized homepage upon login (i.e Medium).
-This requires the web server to execute code that (upon a user’s request of the website):
+Suppose that you want to create a website with a personalized homepage upon login (e.g., Medium).
+This personalized homepage requires the web server to execute code upon a user’s request of the website that:

-In this case, the website’s homepage is “dynamic” because it changes upon the condition of the visiting user: The Compute Worker executes code which checks the user’s login status, then serves them personalized content.
-However, it’s also important to consider how the Compute Worker checks the user’s information.
+In this case, the website’s homepage is “dynamic” because it changes upon the condition of the visiting user:

 How To Serve Dynamic Content